Mass as a Stable Energy Structure

 In signal engineering, a carrier wave is not the "slowest" or "weakest" component.
 It is the structural medium — the base oscillation that carries all modulated signals.
 Gravity plays exactly this role in the universe.
 It binds atoms to stars, stars to galaxies, galaxies to the large-scale structure of spacetime.

 LIGO made this direct.
-The 2015 detection of GW150914 showed a gravitational wave chirp: two black holes spiralling together, the wave frequency rising from 35 Hz to 150 Hz as they accelerated.
+The 2015 detection of GW150914 caught a gravitational wave chirp: two black holes spiralling together, the wave frequency rising from 35 Hz to 150 Hz as they accelerated.
 The carrier wave has frequency.
 Gravity oscillates.
-Gravity is real waves travelling through spacetime.
+Gravity is real waves travelling through spacetime — that part is no longer interpretation, it is measured fact.

 GW150914 — the chirp signal in detail: